 In my opinion, unless you have a very complex setup, my personal opinion is to take the check out of ‘Keep settings’ and setup pfBlockerNG from scratch.
 As you will see during the setup of the new version, adding feeds is ridiculously easy so don’t assume you are going to spend 20 minutes adding 5 feeds.
 If you go this route, I would suggest taking screenshots of your various settings as well as the feeds you currently use so you can ensure you add them back in.
 Trust me when I say that adding feeds in the new version is point and click!
 Either way, I’ll proceed through this walkthrough whether settings were kept or not and point out the differences along the way.

 Go to System -> Package Manager and delete the package.

-Once the system has rebooted, go to System -> Package Manager -> Available Packages and type ‘pfblocker’ into the search criteria and then click ‘search.’
-Make sure you click ‘install’ on the version with ‘-devel’ at the end of it or the package will look extremely familiar!
+Go to System -> Package Manager -> Available Packages and type ‘pfblocker’ into the search criteria and then click ‘search.’
+Make sure you click ‘install’ on the version with ‘-devel’ at the end of it or the package or you will be installing the old one!
 On the next page, simply click ‘Confirm’ and let the package install.
 This will take a bit of time as it has to download several files and databases.